Rare Manual Coupe: 1995 Acura Legend – SOLD!

 Honda and Acura products of the late 80s and early 90s are well regarded as reliable commuters that also satisfy the needs of owners who seek more than a driver/appliance relationship.
 The Acura Legend may have been a proper luxury car, but for a time, Acura saw a market wherein buyers could have their cake and eat it, too.
-The Legend Coupe presented here on Craigslist in the Washington, D.C. suburbs is an exceedingly rare six-speed manual gearbox for $5,000.
+The Legend Coupe originally listed in October 2021 on Craigslist in the Washington, D.C. suburbs is an exceedingly rare six-speed manual gearbox for $5,000.
 Comparing this price against the NADA Price Guide shows us that some of the pricing models haven’t caught up with the scarcity factor, as it values an example in top-flight shape at $3,225 for the “High” retail rating.
-If you are serious about buying this Legend, you can start the conversation by emailing the seller here.
-When you do, please remember to mention you saw his coupe featured here on GuysWithRides.com

 The Acura Legend began life as a mildly warmed-over Honda Accord, retrofitted with leather seating surfaces and special cosmetic touches, like unique wheels and obviously revised front and rear sections.
 The driving experience wasn’t significantly different – svelte, and buttoned-down – so those first-generation Legends didn’t become performance icons.
 It would take a few years before Acura began making a name for itself in the sporting cars category, first with the hot hatch Integra GS-R and then soon followed by a hotted-up version of the two-door Legend.
 Step one was the big one, which was always offering a manual gearbox to customers; Step two, jam a 230 horsepower “Type II” engine under the hood and give it upgraded brakes and suspension without deleting a single luxury feature.
 It’s no surprise the Legend was a perennial bestseller.